What to do next

 What if a change is made to my results?

-You will be required to return your original Test Report Form to us so that a new one can be issued showing the changes made.
-You will be refunded the £120.00 enquiry fee within approximately 10-20 working days.
+If you have received a paper TRF, you will be required to return your original Test Report Form to us so that a new one can be issued showing the changes made.
+If you received an eTRF, you do not need to do anything.
+You will be refunded the £125.00 enquiry fee within approximately 10-20 working days.

 What if there is no change to my results?

 The Senior Examiner’s decision is final and no refund of the enquiry fee will be made.
-Your original Test Report Form will remain valid.
+Your original TRF/eTRF will remain valid.

 If you wish to appeal, the Appeals Procedure can be found at the Cambridge English website.
 The Appeals Procedure focuses on whether, in the course of reaching decisions, procedures consistent with the regulatory authorities' code of practice were used and that these procedures were applied properly and fairly in arriving at judgements.
 The Appeals Procedure is not concerned with making judgements about candidates' work in the examination; an appeal will not involve re-marking or reassessment of a candidate's work, although further re-marking might be ordered as a result of an appeal if it is found that procedures have not been satisfactorily followed.

-We encourage anyone with comments or complaints about our services or test administration to contact us.
+We encourage anyone with general comments or complaints about our services to contact us.

 The British Council global complaint procedure can also be found on the British Council website.